Marek236/Marek236/README.md

 - 👋 Hi, I’m @Marek236.
 - 👀 I’m interested in technology in general.
-- 🌱 I’m currently learning Python, HTML, PHP, Micro: bit and also Raspberry Pi.
+- 🌱 I’m currently learning Python and Micro: bit.
 - 💞️ I’m not looking to collaborate on anything yet.
 - 📫 How to reach me via email.